PacoReinaCampo/MPSoC-DV/doc/acceleration/chapters/chapter3.md

 A neural network is a computational model inspired by the way biological neural networks in the human brain process information.
 These models are designed to recognize patterns and learn from data, making them fundamental to many artificial intelligence (AI) and machine learning (ML) applications.
 Neural networks consist of layers of interconnected nodes (neurons) that work together to transform input data into meaningful output.

-Here’s a detailed explanation of neural networks:
+Here's a detailed explanation of neural networks:

 I. Basic Components